isomerpages/mci-m3-old/_sgteguhbersatu/2-sgteguhbersatu-initiatives.md

 #### **For Workers & Businesses**

 ##### **CariKerja App & JUMP Virtual Career Fair**
-Download the Find Jobs or *CariKerja* app and visit our JUMP Virtual Career Fair, where more than 1,000 job vacancies across various sectors are available.
+Download the FindJobs or CariKerja app and visit our JUMP Virtual Career Fair, where more than 1,000 job vacancies across various sectors are available.

 Follow this [link](https://bit.ly/sense_carikerja) for a Step by Step Guide to CariKerja.